daivatvaishnani/SnakesAndLadders/README.md

 * There could be another snake/ladder at the tail of the snake or the end position of the ladder and the piece should go up/down accordingly.
 * There won’t be a snake at 100.
 * There won’t be multiple snakes/ladders at the same start/head point.
-* It is possible to reach 100, i.e., it is possible to win the game.
+* It is possible to reach 100, i.e., it is possible to win the snakeAndLadderService.
 * Snakes and Ladders do not form an infinite loop.